pratik2376/WebDriverIo-Automation-Framework/README.md

 - **We can use WebdriverIO to automate**:

-   modern web applications written in React, Vue, Angular etc hybrid or native mobile apps running on emulator/simulator or real device native desktop applications (e.g. written with Electron.js) Can work with Shadow DOM and React Objects
+   1. modern web applications written in React, Vue, Angular etc
+   2. hybrid or native mobile apps running on emulator/simulator or real device
+   3. Native desktop applications (e.g. written with Electron.js)
+   4. Can work with Shadow DOM and React Objects

 - **Added ES Lint check to the repo**:

    ESLint is an essential tool for JavaScript developers, providing valuable support for code quality, consistency, and maintainability throughout the development lifecycle.
 It helps teams write better code, collaborate more effectively, and deliver higher-quality software products.

    For lint check use command:- npm run lint